A NEW MILESTONE IN DIAGNOSING SYNUCLEINOPATHIES LIKE PARKINSON’S DISEASE

 Highly Specific, Highly Sensitive

-The range of specificity was 95-99% across the synucleinopathy subtypes (ie, Parkinson’s disease, multiple system atrophy, dementia with Lewy bodies, and pure autonomic failure).
+The range of sensitivity was 93-100% across the synucleinopathy subtypes (ie, Parkinson’s disease, multiple system atrophy, dementia with Lewy bodies, and pure autonomic failure).

 This high level of accuracy provides physicians and patients with a new tool to help increase the clarity and confidence of a diagnosis and ultimately guide the recommended treatment plan.

-CND is a Medicare and Tricare participating provider and has in-network contracts with a growing list of commercial health plans and other insurance carriers.
-Since health benefits may vary amongst programs and plans, CND’s billing team can help determine a patient’s specific benefits coverage before the required skin biopsy procedure for the Syn-One Test is conducted .
-CND also offers self-pay options for uninsured and underinsured patients as needed.
+CND Life Sciences is a Medicare and Tricare participating provider and is working to establish in-network contracts with commercial payers given our strong and increasing body of scientific and clinical utility evidence.
+Since health benefits vary with different programs and plans, CND’s Patient Access team can help determine the expected benefits coverage for your patients before you conduct the required skin biopsies for the Syn-One Test.
+CND also offers self-pay options and payment plans for your uninsured and underinsured patients as needed.

 Clinical Use Cases